dawidmpunkt/rumble-for-steamdeck/README.md

 <br />Also, connecting anything directly to the Steam Deck's battery can cause the Deck to refuse to start up or wake from standby:
 <br />https://github.com/WUBBSY/RGBDeck/issues/1

-I plan to draw the power the ATtiny vial the right daughterboard, since it draws very little power.
+I plan to draw the power the ATtiny vial the right daughterboard (as seen from the front. it is flipped, since we are looking at it from the back), since it draws very little power.
 The risk for damaging the daughterboard by high current draw is minimal this way.
 Also, this way it will only be powered, if the steam deck is on and not drawing any power if the steam deck is sleeping/off.
 Powering the DRV2605 is a little more tricky, since it draws more power.
 I am still working on this.
 I will try to use a step-down converter, hooked up to the Steam Deck's battery that will be triggered on, when there is power on the daughterboard.

 ## Issues